JDHarlingLee/GraPPLE/README.md

 #### Support scripts for the visualisation of pangenome analyses in Graphia

-The below scripts take a bacterial pangenome, calculate similarity matrices between both isolates and genes, and output these for use in the network analysis suite Graphia (https://graphia.app).
+GraPPLE allows a user to take their bacterial pangenome dataset, calculate similarity matrices between both isolates and genes, and output these in a format suitable for use in the network analysis suite Graphia (https://graphia.app).
-There is also a script for converting the synteny map from PIRATE for use in Graphia (.gfa to .layout).

-Currently, the only pangenome tools fully supported is PIRATE (https://github.com/SionBayliss/PIRATE), though in theory any gene presc/absc matrix from another suitable can be used as input.
+GraPPLE was initially developed to work from the output of PIRATE (https://github.com/SionBayliss/PIRATE), though any gene presc/absc matrix from other suitable tools (Roary, Panaroo, PPanGGOLiN) can be used as input for the pairwise similarity script.
+See User Guide for more information.

 ## Usage
-<i> Full Runner Script in progress </i>

-1. __post_pirate_processing.sh__ | Convert standard PIRATE output to format necessary for later scripts.
-  * Recreates 'all_alleles' files, and can add in paralogs
-  * Converts all_alleles to binary files
-  * Can be run on all thresholds, or a subset (e.g. "90, 95") to reduce file size

-2. __py_jaccard_sim.py__ | Calculates jaccard distance between isolates, genes
+1. __py_jaccard_sim.py__ | Calculates jaccard similarity between each pair of genomes and each pair of genes
-  * Requires binary file input
+  * Requires binary, tab separated file input
-  * Optional include metadata on isolates or genes (can be added later)
+  * Optionally include metadata for genomes or genes (can be added later)

-3. __py_edges_to_layout.py__ | Converts edges file to layout file for load to Graphia
+2. __py_edges_to_layout.py__ | Converts PIRATE .edge file to .layout file for load to Graphia
   * Calls py_metadata_to_layout.py to add provided metadata to file
   * Note default behaviour to group genes as directionality is not currently supported

-4. __py_metadata_to_layout.py__ | Script to add metadata in either .tsv or .csv format to a .layout file for load to Graphia
+3. __py_metadata_to_layout.py__ | Script to add metadata in either .tsv or .csv format to a .layout file for load to Graphia

 Use "--help" to see full individual script options.

+## Other Scripts
+Provided in the 'scripts' folder are some other useful scripts for compatability between tools, such as a script to create a simple binary file from pangenome tool ouputs.

 ## Acknowledgements
-These scripts rely heavily on the excellent adapter scripts from PIRATE, and we thank Sion Bayliss also for his advice and useful discussions.
+These scripts were initially developed from PIRATE outputs, and we thank Sion Bayliss for his advice and useful discussions.

 ## Citation